RediSearch/RediSearch/docs/Configuring.md

 $ redis-server --loadmodule ./redisearch.so GC_POLICY FORK FORK_GC_RUN_INTERVAL 60
 ```

+### Notes

+* only to be combined with `GC_POLICY FORK`
+* added in v1.4.16
+* not to be combined with `FORK_GC_CLEAN_THRESHOLD`

 ## FORK_GC_RETRY_INTERVAL

-interval (in seconds) in which to retry run fork gc on failure.
-The forkgc might failed if for some reason we could
-not start a fork process.
-Usualy such thing might happened when using redis fork api which does not allow more then one
-fork to be created at the same time.
+Interval (in seconds) in which RediSearch will retry to run `fork GC` in case of a failure.
+Usually, a failure could happen when the redis fork api does not allow for more then one fork to be created at the same time.

 ### Default